jfbilodeau/CanadianFrench/README.md

 ## Purpose

+> This is a demo for the 87650 session

 This page supports technical trainers, translators, and content creators in using Canadian French (Québécois) terminology by providing a curated selection of common terms, recommended equivalents, and notes on differences with European French.
 It is a selection of technical terms and not an exhaustive glossary; contributions to expand or refine the list are welcome via issues or pull requests (see [Contributing](#Contributing)).

 Resource: [Vitrine linguistique (https://vitrinelinguistique.oqlf.gouv.qc.ca/)](https://vitrinelinguistique.oqlf.gouv.qc.ca/).